Loan Amortization Explained Simply

 Start with opening balance.
 Multiply by periodic interest rate to get interest charge.
 Subtract interest charge from payment to get principal reduction.
 Subtract principal reduction from balance to get new balance.
 Repeat until balance hits zero.

-On a 5-year $20,000 personal loan at 9% APR, early payments might allocate 40% to principal and 60% to interest.
+On a 5-year $20,000 personal loan at 9% APR, early payments might allocate roughly 40% to principal and 60% to interest.
 Near the end, the ratio flips—mostly principal, little interest.
+The payment dollar amount never changed; the composition did.

 Why Schedules Front-Load Interest